 Adam: I don’t have enough knowledge to answer too many taxable questions.
 But you’ll be wanting to set aside 37-40% for tax payments.

-If you are in the Plan, Create, Launch, Land, and Grow course, I’m putting out a series about bookkeeping, LLC and more.
-So make sure to check out that lesson if your having trouble.
+If you are in the Plan, Create, Launch, Land, and Grow course, I’m putting out a series about bookkeeping, LLC, and more.
+So make sure to check out that lesson if you’re having trouble.

 I appreciate you following me and listening today.
 I would LOVE for you to subscribe: ITUNES

 And if you love it, can I ask for a review?
 Select “Ratings and Reviews” and “Write a Review.”